adelholtz/ai-memory/README.md

 # AI Agent Stuff

+My personal take on agent memory and organizing knowlegde.

-A knowledge management system for AI agent sessions with semantic search capabilities.
+For now this ia knowledge management system for AI agent sessions with semantic search capabilities.
 This repository provides tools to capture, organize, and retrieve technical learnings from AI coding sessions.

 ## Overview